gtri/rapid-modeling-tools/ingrid-quick-start/README.md

 ### Creating the Input Files

 Directly export black-colored tabs for processing with Ingrid.
 To export the black-colored tabs, use Excel's built-in copy capability to create a new workbook containing only the desired sheet.
 This leaves the links inherent to the cells active.
 Removing this dependency, involves bulk selecting (such as holding Ctrl-Shift and using the arrow keys) the data followed by copy-paste special (values) to make cells containing the values.

+**It is imperative that you name the sheet containing this data after the modeling patter you choose to use.
+Be sure that this pattern has an accompanying JSON file in the patterns directory.** In effect if you wish to create a composition model then the sheet containing the data mentioned above should be named "Composition" to mirror the `composition.json` file in the `.../patterns` directory.
+See the guide to creating a JSON pattern template to learn how to define your own modeling pattern.

 ![](excel_copy_screen.png)